-We are a small firm, based in Chicago and working nationally to solve capital and operational funding problems for schools (public, private, and charter), other tax exempt organizations, public entities, and for-profit businesses.
+We are a benefit corporation, based in Chicago and working nationally to solve capital and operational funding problems for schools (public, private, and charter), other tax exempt organizations, public entities, and for-profit businesses.
 For each project we assemble a specialized team to suit those unique needs.
 This may include research analysts, planners, designers, educators, investment bankers, tax experts or others.
 The project team’s initial work typically requires four to seven months to devise and present suitable and feasible Nonlinear solutions.

 After presenting a project’s Nonlinear solutions, we offer to stay to implement the plan and complete the project.
 This often requires a commitment of several years, and we modify our team to include project management and local staff at the site.

 Mr. Murray’s own experience includes extensive work in real estate, finance, law, and education.
 He previously was president of a real estate development company.
 His own education includes: the University of Michigan (B.A.; graduate research); Loyola University of Chicago School of Law (J.D.); the University of Salzburg (law); and London School of Economics (law).
 He has published with Seton Hall University School of Law, and he has taught at two public high schools, and at undergraduate and graduate levels.

 Mr. Murray has been active with a variety of environmental, business, human rights, and refugee organizations.